 CURRENT STATUS –

+11/16/15, this is modified to reflect discussion at 11/13/15 SAWG meeting and amended to include specific possible adjustments.

-11/12/15, this is purely a draft strawman outline.The Back Cast Tool
+11/12/15, this is purely a draft strawman outline.

+Proposals from Stakeholders

+This section serves as a summary for different options.

+Do not make any changes

+Calpine: Modify X to change hourly equal to RRS plus Regulation Up Service procured each hour, assuming RRS procurement is floored at 2,750MW

+GDF Suez: Modify X to change each interval, multiplied by the current load divided by Average Load, increase the standard deviation by an undetermined amount, increase VOLL to $18,000 while limiting adder plus system lambda to $9,000; i.e. institute an effective price cap at $9,000.

+Etc.

+Etc.

+Etc.

+INSERT ERCOT ANALYSIS

+The Back Cast Tool

 To aid in this analysis, ERCOT developed a tool reminiscent the 2011-12 back casts for the original ORDC discussion.
 The tool is flexible enough to handle different combinations of these changes including behavioral changes.
-The tool is available at the 11/11/2015 SAWG meeting page.
+The latest version of the tool is available at the 11/13/2015 SAWG meeting page.

 Understanding where back casts excel and where they have difficulty is important, especially when considering policy changes.